peterhartree/Yii-Form-Without-Action-Attribute/README.md

 Yii Form Without Action Attribute
 =================================
- * @author: Peter Hartree <web@peterhartree.co.uk>
- * @author-uri: web.peterhartree.co.uk

- Extend Yii's CActiveForm and CHtml classes to enable the creation of a form tag with the action attribute omitted.
-Developed for Yii 1.1.x
+ Extend Yii's CActiveForm and CHtml classes to enable the creation of a form tag with the action attribute omitted. **Developed for Yii 1.1.x.**

 Install